trzy/Supermodel/Docs/README.txt

     SDL.dll                 The SDL library.
 Use the bundled DLL file.
     README.txt              This text file.
     LICENSE.txt             Supermodel license and terms of use.
-    Config/                 Directory where configuration files will be stored.
+    Config/                 Directory where the configuration file is stored.
+    Config/Supermodel.ini   Configuration file containing default input
+                            settings.
     NVRAM/                  Directory where NVRAM contents will be saved.
     Saves/                  Directory where save states will be saved.

-Supermodel requires OpenGL 2.0 and a substantial amount of both video and system memory.
-The 'error.log' file, which is produced during each session, records the amount of video memory allocated for vertex buffers.
-If either the static or dynamic vertex buffer are substantially less than 16 MB or 4 MB, respectively, Supermodel may run abnormally slowly and drop some geometry.
+Supermodel requires OpenGL 2.1 and a substantial amount of both video and system memory.

+As of this version, Linux and Mac OS X binaries are not provided.
+Users must compile their own.

 -----------------------------